aceerez/Dokcer-App/README.md

 The bar menu is located in the top left of the main window and it has two menu .

 # File
+# load data:
-# load data - load docker data to the app
+Load docker data to the app
 # new docker file:
 creat a new dockerfile using nano. fisrt name your file and when finished, save the file using Ctrl+O and then exit using Ctrl+Z.